ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Outbound network-level protection for all ports and protocols.
 - Application-level protection for outbound HTTP/S.

 *Azure Application Gateway* also provides a firewall that's called the web application firewall (WAF).
-WAF provides centralized, inbound protection for your web applications against common exploits and vulnerabilities. *Azure Front Door* and *Azure Content Delivery Network* also provide WAF services.
+WAF provides centralized, inbound protection for your web applications against common exploits and vulnerabilities.
+- used to **load balance** traffic to various web applications.
+- It does not identify the IP address of the VPN appliance

+*Azure Front Door* and *Azure Content Delivery Network* also provide WAF services.

 ### DDoS protection
 Always-on traffic monitoring and real-time mitigation of common network-level attacks provide the same defenses that Microsoft's online services use.The Azure global network is used to distribute and mitigate attack traffic across Azure regions.